Svetlana2507t/goit-markup-hw-06/README.md

 # goit-markup-hw-01
-This is my homework-01 on page markup I did during Go_IT course
+This is the first homework on page markup I did while studying at Go_IT course